HL7/smart-web-messaging/README.md

 }, targetOrigin)
 ```

-**For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Messaging layer, which accepts a messageType and payload and returns a promise that resolves with the response payload.**
+**For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Messaging javascript library, which accepts a messageType and payload and returns a promise that resolves with the response payload.**

 ## `messageType == ui.*`: Influence EHR UI